Omamori: Usage

 Customarily, omamori are not opened in order to avoid losing their protective benefits.
 They are instead carried on one's person, or tied to something like a backpack or a purse.
 It is not necessary, but amulets are customarily replaced once a year to ward off bad luck from the previous year.
-Old amulets are usually returned to the same shrine or temple they were purchased at so they can be disposed of properly.
-Amulets are commonly returned on or slightly after New Year's.
-This way the shrine/temple visitor has a fresh start for the New Year with a new omamori.
+Old amulets are usually returned to the same shrine or temple they were purchased from so they can be disposed of properly.
+Amulets are commonly returned on or slightly after the Japanese New Year so the visitor has a fresh start for the New Year with a new omamori.

 Old omamori traditionally should not be disposed of, but burned, as a sign of respect to the deity that assisted the person throughout the year.

 If a shrine or temple visitor cannot find an omamori that meets their need, they can request for a priest to have one made.
 If enough people request for this same type of omamori, the temple or shrine may start producing them for everyday availability.